 Grants are administered in partnership with regional advisory councils consisting of funding partners and community representatives.
-Funds will continue to be released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs.
+Funds are being released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs.
 Grants are being directed to nonprofit and grassroots organizations, as well as schools and other government agencies, that are on the front lines of the COVID-19 response and recovery work.
 Please see the Discussion Framework for more information.

 Many have asked for opportunities to support their community through volunteer opportunities.
 Click here to access Volunteer Spokane, led by Spokane County United Way, to review opportunities.